Databeans/lighthouse/README.md

 &rarr; By carefully selecting the optimal time for data layout optimization, you can **maximize the benefits of this costly operation and minimize the number of times you need to repeat it in the future**.

-Lighthouse supports Delta Lake, we plan to expand its capabilities to include other open lakehouse formats in the future.
+Currently, Lighthouse supports Delta Lake.
+We plan to expand its capabilities to include other open lakehouse formats in the future.

 ## BUILDING